Protect your iPhone against threats with Avast One

 Another deceptive malware technique favored by scareware scammers is to use phony “Close” or “X” buttons, which will automatically install malware when clicked.
 Lots of online ads use the same trick.

-If you accidentally download scareware, you may get a program that looks and acts like a real antivirus tool at first glance.
+If you accidentally download scareware, you may get a program that at first glance appears to look and act like real antivirus software.
 But in reality, the sham software is always a total dud, offering zero protection against real cyber-threats.

 If you’ve unwittingly downloaded scareware onto your device, you need to remove it immediately.
 Deleting the download is a good place to start with scareware removal, but you may miss more stubborn programs or files left behind by the malware.
 For this, you’ll need to install genuine antivirus software that can root out any lingering traces.